Antifact/bookstore/README.md

 ![User Schema](docs/user_schema.png)

+Further relations that will be implemented will include a commenting and rating system, that will allow both posts and users to have multiple ratings and comments from other users.
+As per the ERD, there is only the relation between the listings to users.
+A listing can have a comment or rating, but the comment or rating must belong to a user.
+Listings will then have ```has_many :comments``` in the model to allow for multiple comments or ratings.

 ### User Stories

-As a user, I want to be able to make a listing, if I'm signed in.
+As a guest, I want to be able to log in, so that I can create a listing.

-As a guest, I would like to be able to login or register.
+As a seller, I want to be able to edit my listing, in case I change my mind on some details.

-As a guest, I would like to browse the listings.

-As a seller, I would like to edit my listing if need be.
+As a user, I want to be able to register, so that I can buy and sell my books.

+As an admin, I want to be able to edit and delete listings, in case something inappropriate is uploaded.

+As a user, I want to be able to log in or log out and be redirected to the home page, so that I don't have to do it myself.